freelan-developers/teapot/docs/source/the_party_file.rst

 `inherit`
   `inherit` can be null (the default), or it can be the name of a named :term:`environment` to inherit from.

-  If `inherit` is null, no environment variable is inherited and only the ones defined in the `variables` attribute will be set.
+  If `inherit` is null, none of the existing environment variables are inherited and only the ones defined in the `variables` attribute will be set.

 .. note::